steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 In this post, we will learn how to use Rust [Tonic] gRPC crate.
 We will learn how to implement CRUD with [Postgresql database][Rust Postgresql].

-The purpose of it is to help you to have the working Rust Tonic code and start your own porject immediately with it.
+The purpose of it is to help you to have the working Rust Tonic code and start your own project immediately with it.

-If you want the result first, visit [Tonic CRUD Example by Steadylearner] set up database with **user.sql** in it and use **$cargo run --release** to start the project in your machine.

 <br />